jamesrharwood/srqr/items/problem.md

 ---
 id: problem-formulation
 title: Problem Formulation
+checklist:
-checklist: Describe the problem/phenomenon studied, its significance,relevant theory and empirical work, and gaps in current knowledge.
+    text: Describe the problem/phenomenon studied, its significance,relevant theory and empirical work, and gaps in current knowledge.
 ---

 ## What to write